Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 allowing the shaman to move at reduced speed while performing the dance to give him more tactical options against opponents.
 To counteract this improvement somewhat, spirits won't listen to any shamans anymore but their own master.

-Available languages: English, German, Italian, Polish
+Available languages: English, French, German, Italian, Polish

 Installation